tmorin/plantuml-libs/distribution/fontawesome-6/Solid/UpRightAndDownLeftFromCenter.md

 include('fontawesome-6/Solid/UpRightAndDownLeftFromCenter')

-' renders the element UpRightAndDownLeftFromCenter('UpRightAndDownLeftFromCenter', 'Up Right And Down Left From Center', 'an optional tech label')
+' renders the element UpRightAndDownLeftFromCenter('UpRightAndDownLeftFromCenter', 'Up Right And Down Left From Center', 'an optional tech label', 'an optional description')
 @enduml
 ```